reposense/RepoSense/docs/StandaloneConfiguration.md

 ```

 ### Verify your standalone configuration
-Download the latest executable Jar on our [release](https://github.com/reposense/RepoSense/releases/latest).
+Download the latest executable Jar from our [release](https://github.com/reposense/RepoSense/releases/latest).

 #### Using github repository url location(s)
 1. Run RepoSense using the url link to your repository i.e. `https://github.com/reposense/RepoSense.git`.
 RepoSense will run the analysis on the `master` branch and use the authors provided in your repository for analysis.